deannguyen9xyz/MIP-eQCM-Theory-Handbook/theory/eQCM_principle.md

 measures mass variation per unit area by monitoring the change in resonance frequency of a quartz crystal resonator.

 ## 2. Quartz and Piezoelectric Effect
-Quartz is one member of a family of crystals that exhibit the piezoelectric effect.
+Quartz crystal, discovered by Jacques and Pierre Curie, is one member of a family of crystals that exhibit the piezoelectric effect.
 Quartz is by far the most widely utilized material for the development of instruments containing oscillators partly due to historical reasons (the first crystals were harvested naturally) and partly due to its commercial availability (synthetically grown nowadays).

 Piezoelectricity refers to the electric charge